Achintha9533/Pattern-Recognition/README.md

 The core of this project’s image generation capability lies in the integration of Conditional Normalizing Flows (CNF) with a UNet-like structure.
 This combination allows for a powerful generative model that can learn complex data distributions while leveraging the hierarchical feature extraction benefits of the UNet.

-[Elaborate here on the high-level concept: How CNF works (invertible transformations, exact likelihood), how UNet contributes (multi-scale feature extraction, skip connections), and how conditioning is applied (e.g., through UNet features).]

 ### Normalizing Flows (NF)

 Normalizing Flows are a class of generative models that transform a simple base distribution (e.g., a Gaussian) into a complex data distribution through a sequence of invertible and differentiable transformations.
 This allows for exact likelihood computation and efficient sampling.

-[Detail the specific types of flow layers used (e.g., coupling layers, permutations, non-linearities) and why they were chosen.]

 ### UNet Integration

 The UNet architecture, originally developed for biomedical image segmentation, is well-suited for processing images due to its encoder-decoder structure with skip connections.
 In our CNF-UNet, the UNet part typically acts as a powerful feature extractor that provides rich, multi-scale conditional information to the normalizing flow.

-[Explain how the UNet is used: Does it provide features at different scales to different flow blocks?
-Is it an encoder for the conditioning?
-How are skip connections utilized in this context?]

-### Conditional Aspect

-The “Conditional” aspect of CNF-UNet means the model’s generation process is guided by certain input conditions.
-This allows for controlled image synthesis.

-[Describe what the conditioning variables are (e.g., clinical parameters, partial images, noise levels) and how they are incorporated into the CNF and/or UNet parts of the architecture.
-How does this conditioning influence the generated output?]

 ### Component Details